benz0li/mojo-dev-container/README.md

 ## Usage

-The Mojo Dev Container is not intended for work on this repository, but rather for [Mojo standard library development](https://github.com/modularml/mojo/blob/nightly/stdlib/docs/development.md) and behaves in a unique way:
+The Mojo dev container is not intended for work on this repository, but rather for [Mojo standard library development](https://github.com/modularml/mojo/blob/nightly/stdlib/docs/development.md) and behaves in a unique way: